diegomigliavacca/easySos/README.md

 <BR />
 **DOCUMENTATION**

-1) Create the database using the file named "database.sql" using the postgis template - tested on PostgreSQL 8.3/9.0 and PostGIS 1.5/2.0
+1) Create the database using the file named "database.sql" using the postgis template - tested on PostgreSQL 8.3/9.0 and PostGIS 1.5

 2) The best way to proceed is using the sample data provided.
 This stage is useful to understand easily how the system works (you can skip this stage, anyway).
 So, fill the database using the file "pop_izsve"

-3) Decompress the file "sos.rar" and put both folders inside "htdocs" folder on Apache http server - tested on Apache 2.2
+3) Put all the folders inside "htdocs" folder on Apache http server - tested on Apache 2.2 and YII 1.1.12

 4) Open the file protected->config->main.php, find the line 'db' and insert db name, username and password to access the database

 5) Open the file service->db.php and insert db name, username and password to access the database

-6) Point your web browser to http://localhost/easysos/index.php
+6) Point your web browser to http://localhost/index.php

 7) Create, read, update and delete data is quite easy, it needn't more training.
 To log in use: admin admin (you will change your password later)